leberger/pebl.js/README.md

 Why use pebljs in your project ?
 --------------------------------

-Easy to use, it is a block that provides the perfect synergy for modern applications between data provider and templating.
+Easy to use, it is the front end tier block of your application.
+It provides the perfect synergy for modern applications between data provider and templating.
 If you have thought of your backend as an API for your frontend, pebljs will be the key for your frontend pages.

 Usage